akankshabhagat/akankshabhagat/README.md

 # Hi there!
 I'm Akanksha 👋

-🌍 **Indian-based Developer** passionate about learning and contributing to the tech community through hackathons, open-source projects, and collaborations.
+🌍 **India-based Developer** passionate about learning and contributing to the tech community through hackathons, open-source projects, and collaborations.

 ### 💻 Tech Stack:
 - 🛠️ **Languages**: Java, JavaScript, Python, SQL, C